Mampenda/Multiprogramming/214VaultVersion2/atomic_blocks_in_AWAIT_language/exercises.md

     < c = a * c >
 oc
 ```
-Does the program satisfy the at-most-once property?
+Does the program satisfy the `at-most-once property`?
 Explain your reasoning.
 What are the possible final values of `a`, `b`, and `c`?

 ## Question 6: